elementary/accounts/DEVELOPMENT.md

 ## Prerequisite

-To make developer life easier, FlatpakAuth comes with a `docker-compose.yml` file that will setup the database and dependencies needed to run a development copy.
+To make developer life easier, Accounts comes with a `docker-compose.yml` file that will setup the database and dependencies needed to run a development copy.